mw00847/batchsheetmaker/README.md

 # batchsheetmaker
-A PysimpleGUI app that assists with formulation and manufacturing
+This is the basic version of an app that assists with formulation and manufacturing.